feedback from review of v0.4.0 version

 I did notice settings are a little different than we recommend in the wiki.
 Said auto instead of the filesystem type and did not include default2 1 2.

-#3 Updated by tmkasun over 7 years ago
+#3 Updated by tmkasun almost 8 years ago

 Thanks cpg and bigfoot65 for the feedback It seems that some issue were common in both,

 I will go by the order which cpg has list the issues

 - Input tag for get the name of the label,was placed inside the <label> tag for mount check box,So that when you click on the input field it toggles the check box status.